Snorkeling, Sea Turtles & Culture

 Optional Extension: You may wish to extend your time on Yap for scuba diving, more snorkeling, or cultural activities.
 Our staff is happy to provide details.
 Contact our trip manager below.

 While snorkeling is a highlight throughout our trip, scuba diving is possible only in Yap.
 Snorkeling excursions are aboard privately chartered boats.
-We stay in comfortable, double occupancy rooms with private baths.
+We stay in comfortable, double occupancy rooms with private baths, air conditioning and a ceiling fan.

 Contact our office for more details: